mikephn/UVAE-COVID19-codebase/README.md

 `cycomb_synth_imp.R` uses cyCombine to impute the missing channels on the synthetic dataset, and `cc_synth_test_scores.py` calculates the imputation MSE, and cLISI/iLISI/EMD/MAD in the data space.

+The external datasets (DFCI and van Gassen) are used for additional imputation benchmarking.
+The process of splitting the datasets and hiding markers is implemented in `prep_imputation_data.R`. cyCombine is run using the `cycomb_synth_imp.R` script.
+Various UVAE configurations are run with `train-imputation.py`.
+The metrics are calculated with `imputation_scoring.py`.
+The full result files are available on Zenodo (`https://doi.org/10.5281/zenodo.13854783`).

 ## 5 Training data integration models

 Two models are trained, one for lineage panels, and one for neutrophils from the chemokine panel.
 For both models, a number of the largest panels are first integrated.
 Hyper-parameters are optimised with the search scores saved to `hyper_lisi.csv`.
 Then the remaining panels are trained to project on top of the initial latent space.